lifeparticle/JS-Cheatsheet/README.md

 export const ZERO = 0
 ```

-There is only one default export allowed per module.
+There is only zero or one default export allowed per module and zero or more Named Exports.

 ```js
 // ./modules/random.js